 - have earned income, and

-- for 2020, not receive more than $3,650 in interest or dividends from rentals, royalties or stock and other assets during the year.
+- for 2021, not receive more than $10,000 in investment income such as interest or dividends from rentals, royalties or stock and other assets during the year.

-The Consolidated Appropriations Act (CAA) was signed into law on December 27, 2020 as a stimulus measure to provide relief to those affected by the pandemic.
-For tax year 2020, The CAA allows taxpayers to use their 2019 earned income if it was higher than their 2020 earned income in calculating the Additional Child Tax Credit (ACTC) as well as the Earned Income Tax Credit (EITC).
+For the 2020 tax year, taxpayers can use their 2019 earned income if it was higher than their 2020 earned income in calculating the Additional Child Tax Credit (ACTC) as well as the Earned Income Tax Credit (EITC).